viromedia/virocore/README.md

 Platforms supported:
 Android, ARCore, Google Daydream, Samsung GearVR, Google Cardboard VR

-[Sign up](https://viromedia.com/signup) for an API key.
-The platform is free to use with no limits on distribution.
+The repository contains both the rendering source code, and as well as the ViroCore platform.
+Both are free to use with no limits on distribution.

 To report bugs/issues with the Viro platform, please file new issues on this repository.

-### Instructions for running sample code:
+## Instructions for running sample code:

 1. Follow the prerequisite directions on our [Quick start guide](https://virocore.viromedia.com/docs/getting-started) to setup dependencies for trying these sample projects with the Viro Media App.
 2. Clone the repo into your workspace with git: `git clone https://github.com/viromedia/virocore.git`.
+3. Go to the code-sample directory for a list of current samples.
-3. Choose the code sample you wish to deploy, and open the root directory in Android studio.
+4. Choose the code sample you wish to deploy, and open the root directory in Android studio.
-4. Edit AndroidManifest.xml, and replace "API_KEY_HERE" with the key emailed to you with signup.
 5. Ensure that [Instant Run](https://developer.android.com/studio/run/index.html#instant-run) is disabled.
 6. (Optional) Clean and gradle sync.
 7. Build and deploy.
 8. You should now be in the application!
 Enjoy!

+## Instructions for building the renderer and ViroCore platform:
+TODO

-### More Information
+## More Information

 Viro Media Website: https://viromedia.com/